Student computers 101

 This is important!
 Any files you save to local storage won't be available on any other computer.
 In addition, if you don't log in to a computer for 30 days, any files you saved on local storage might be deleted to make room for others' files.

 There are a couple of cases, however, where you should use local storage:

 Store video projects on local storage, because working with these large files is very slow over the network.
 Just be sure to return to the same computer if you need to work on the project again.

-Any games (or other large files that aren't school-related) should be stored on local storage to avoid hogging space on shared network storage.
-If you store games on network storage, we may delete them.
-(Illegally downloaded games or ROMs are never acceptable, no matter where they're saved.)
+Any games (or other large files that aren't school-related) should be stored on local storage.
+Illegally downloaded games or ROMs are never acceptable, no matter where they're saved.

 Got a personal wireless device?
 Connect to "SLUH".

 You can connect any device—iPhones, iPod touches, Android devices, iPads, or laptop computers—to the "SLUH" Wi-Fi network using your network account username and password.
 You might be prompted to accept SLUH's security certificate, but no other configuration is necessary.
 More details can be found here: https://support.sluh.org/help/wireless_network_access

 PaperCut: To see how much paper you’re using, log in here while you're on campus.

 Please see the IT staff in M119, the technology office.